benpartington/canvas_editor/README.md

 I M N - Creates a new canvas with the dimensions M x N (Height x Width)

-"I 5 4" would create the canvas shown below
+- "I 5 4" would create the canvas shown below (but S must be used to display it):

+00000
+00000
+00000
+00000

 S - Shows the contents of the current canvas

+L X Y C - Colours the pixels (X, Y) with colour C

+- "L 3 4 X" would change the canvas to look like below:

 00000
 00000
 00000
-00000
+00X00

 X - Terminate the session